-Based on the COR1-B observations, the height-time and velocity - time evolutions of this CME during its propagation in the COR1 FOV are shown by diamonds in Figure 3(a) and crosses in Figure 3(b) respectively.
-The velocity measurements in Panel (b) were obtained by using the twelve-points running straight-line fitting method on HT measurements similar as in Sheeley et al. [1997].
-At the beginning, the velocity of this CME is kept at a constant before the time of $\approx$ 11:30 UT (phase 1).
-The hight-time measurements during this phase can be well fitted by a straight line.
-The fitting result of the velocity at this phase is $\approx 23.1 \text{km.s}^{-1}$ .
+by using the 12-point running straight-line fitting method on HT measurements similar as in Sheeley et al. (1997).
+At the beginning, the velocity of this CME remains constant before the time of \approx 11:30 UT (phase 1).
+The height-time measurements during this phase can be well fitted by a straight line.
+The fitting result of the velocity at this phase is \approx 23.1 km s-1.
 After the time of 11:30 UT, the speed of the CME continuously and gradually increased (phase 2).
-The dotted-dashed lines in Figure 3 show the second order fitting result based on the height-time measurements with a constant acceleration.
+The dotted-dashed lines in Figure 3 show the second-order fitting result based on the height-time measurements with a constant acceleration.
 The fitting result correlates well with the observations.
-The acceleration of the CME during this phase was 7.6m.s-2 This velocity profile shows that a CME with this gradual acceleration goes through a multiphased velocity evolution.
+The acceleration of the CME during this phase was 7.6 m s-2.
+This velocity profile shows that a CME with this gradual acceleration goes through a multiphased velocity evolution.